venkatsaipalla/CompanyAdsMernProject/README.md

   > node server

-* Now Go to client folder and run index.js
+* Now change the directory to client folder and run below command in terminal

   > npm start